Sarah Bachrodt

-Sarah Bachrodt is an American artist known for abstract expressionism paintings as well as her work in Interior design.
+Sarah Bachrodt was an American artist known for abstract expressionism paintings as well as her work in Interior design.

 Background

-Sarah Bachrodt was born and raised in Chicago, Illinois in 1944.
+Sarah Bachrodt was born and raised in Chicago, Illinois on January 1, 1944.

 Bachrodt art works study self-reflection and spiritual discovery through color, movement and line.

+She died on November 5, 2021.

 Arts career

 After relocating to Boca Raton, Florida in the mid-1980s, Bachrodt was inspired by tropical Florida landscape.

-After a career that took her from Miami, New York, and her native Chicago, to Florence, Italy all throughout the 90's, Bachrodt temporarily disconnected from the gallery circuit and reconnected to her craft with the desire to make art for the purpose of personal fulfillment rather than self-capitalization.
-She reemerged with a sizeable collection of prized works.
+Following a career that took her from Miami, New York, and her native Chicago, to Florence, Italy all throughout the 90's, Bachrodt paused her involvement with commercial galleries.
+During that period, she focused on creating art for personal fulfillment rather than commercial sale.
+She returned with a sizeable collection of new works.